DIY Farmhouse Laundry Room Makeover | 15+ Affordable Ways

 As with any room in my home, I’m always collecting ideas for future projects and other decor ideas I want to add.
 I’m keeping my eye out for an old washboard to add to the wall above the coin holder.

 Someday I would love to build a ladder and suspend it from the ceiling above the laundry room table.
 Picture it done in that gorgeous mint teal and distressed.
-I would use it for hanging laundry items like dresses and dress shirts.
+I would use it as a drying rack for hanging laundry items like dresses and dress shirts.

 There are so many ideas I have for a laundry room sign to add to the top shelf.
 However, I have yet been able to decide on just one design.